rust-lang/rust/src/doc/rust.md

 `#[doc="..."]` around the body of the comment (this includes the comment characters themselves, ie `/// Foo` turns into `#[doc="/// Foo"]`).

+`//!` comments apply to the parent of the comment, rather than the item that follows. `//!` comments are usually used to display information on the crate index page.

 Non-doc comments are interpreted as a form of whitespace.

 ## Whitespace